marketlandscape/marketlandscape.github.io/risk-level/index.md

 ## Bitcoin as the stress anchor

-Bitcoin serves both as an asset within the framework and as its reference point.
-For Bitcoin itself, risk level reflects timing-related downside: the magnitude of drawdowns that have historically occurred before durable recoveries.
-Pullbacks of around 30% are common across many cycle phases, while deeper declines in the 40–60% range tend to cluster near major cycle transitions.
-This observed behavior anchors the entire risk scale.
+Bitcoin functions both as an asset within the framework and as its reference point.
+For Bitcoin itself, the risk level reflects the depth of drawdowns that have historically occurred prior to durable recoveries.
+Declines on the order of 20–30% represent typical stress events observed across multiple phases of the cycle, while deeper drawdowns in the 40–60% range tend to occur near inflection points and transitional phases.
+This observed behavior serves as the foundation for the entire risk scale.

 ## Structural risk differences across assets

-Risk is structurally uneven across crypto assets.
-When Bitcoin weakens, assets with lower liquidity and smaller market capitalization tend to fall more, and faster.
-Under comparable Bitcoin drawdowns, Ethereum has historically declined more than Bitcoin, large-cap altcoins more than Ethereum, and lower-cap assets most aggressively.
-Mid- and small-cap altcoins have repeatedly experienced losses of 60–90% or more in similar stress events, particularly in late-cycle conditions.
+Downside risk is structurally uneven across crypto assets.
+When Bitcoin declines, assets with lower liquidity and higher sensitivity to capital outflows tend to fall more sharply and more rapidly.
+Under comparable Bitcoin drawdowns, Ethereum has historically experienced deeper declines than Bitcoin, while altcoins have repeatedly experienced drawdowns in the 60–90% range, particularly in later stages of the cycle.